 In the Netherlands

 I left my tenured position to join my husband in The Netherlands.
-Since then, I have been a Postdoctoral Fellow at The International Institute for Asian Studies (IIAS), Leiden and Amsterdam, and authored two books – South Asian Partition Fiction in English: From Khushwant Singh to Amitav Ghosh (Amsterdam University Press: 2010); and a co-edited ICAS volume, Writing India Anew: Indian English Fiction 2000-2010 (Amsterdam University Press: 2013).
-I currently teach at Leiden University College (LUC), in The Hague; and at the Leiden University’s Institute of Area Studies (LIAS).
+While there, I was a Postdoctoral Fellow at The International Institute for Asian Studies (IIAS), Leiden and Amsterdam, and authored two books – South Asian Partition Fiction in English: From Khushwant Singh to Amitav Ghosh (Amsterdam University Press: 2010); and a co-edited ICAS volume, Writing India Anew: Indian English Fiction 2000-2010 (Amsterdam University Press: 2013).
+I also taught at Leiden University College (LUC), The Hague; and at the Leiden University Institute of Area Studies (LIAS).

 We relocated back home to Kolkata after a decade, in 2017.
 Since my return, I have been heavily invested in the Kolkata Partition Museum Project (KPMP), which I initiated in 2016.